thomasjachmann/crony/Readme.md

 If you want to contribute changes you've made, helper scripts or anything else, please fork this project and send a pull request with your changes.

+Preferably, you keep the master branch in your fork clean and create another branch to add your own jobs and push that to heroku.
+This way, you can keep the master branch clean from personal files and make those pull requests easier for both of us.
+Just rebase your personal branch on top of master and use `-f` when pushing to heroku.

 License
 -------